- The peregrine falcon can reach an amazing speed of 242 mph in descent.

 You must be wondering as to how this land animal made the list when the cheetah is clearly faster.
 Well, a cheetah may run fast while hunting a prey, however, how long can it keep up the speed and still be the fastest?
 The answer is not long.
 While the cheetah may be the fastest animal in the world to cover a short distance on land, the American antelope, also known as the pronghorn, can maintain speed for a longer period of time.

 The American antelope, native to North America and the only surviving member of Antilocapridae family, is well known for being the only species that sheds its branching horns annually.
 These animals are quite well known for the white patches on their rump that make them easy to spot.
 They grow up to 4.5 feet in length, 3 feet in height and between 90 and 150 pounds in weight.
 They also have very large eyes and a very clear vision that helps them spot predators.
 Pronghorns can leap up to 20 feet while running at a bound.

 7. Fastest Snake: Sidewinder Snake — Top Speed 18 mph

 If you were wondering what the fastest snake in the world might be, it’s the sidewinder snake, clocking in at a max speed of 18 mph.
 The reason they move faster than any other snake is because of their unique movement.
 They use their bodies to create ridges in sand, and then their bodies push against them.
 This motion results in their incredible speed.
 The ability also lies in the sidewinder’s scales, which have a rough, sturdy texture.
 This adaptation helps the snake to move through the hot sand of its desert habitat.

 Visit our endangered animals listing page to learn more about which species need your help most!

 You learned it here!
-But let’s recap the 5 animals that rank as the fastest in the World:
+Let’s recap the animals that rank as the fastest in the world.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.